espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 Using your new App
 ------------------

-* Go back to your personally hosted BangleApps repo at https://your_user_name.github.io/BangleApps/
+* Go back to your personally hosted BangleApps repo at https://your_user_name.github.io/BangleApps/ (make sure to hit 'reload' - you may also need to wait a minute or two for GitHub to propagate your changes).
 * You'll see an app called `My Timer App` - click the Upload button next to it
 * You can now press the button on your Bangle.js, open the Launcher, and see your app in there!